 It’s important to prepare your roof for winter.
 Roof preparation for the harsh winter weather that’s looming on the horizon is an essential step you need to take for your home this season.
-Your roof provides a fundamental line of defense between your family and any harsh weather – it also contributes to your heating costs!
-With careful maintenance and proactive approaches to potential roofing issues, you can extend the longevity of your roof and safeguard it against serious damage.
+Your roof provides the line of defense between your family and any harsh weather – it also contributes to your heating costs!
+With careful maintenance and proactive approaches to potential roofing issues, you can extend the longevity of your roof and safeguard it against severe damage.
 The following tips can help you ready your roof for the cold Charlotte winter ahead.

 Common Winter Roofing Issues

-C: Roof Flashing Leaks
+Roof Flashing Leaks

 Roof Inspection Checklist